BaronaGroup/migsi/README.md

   The dependencies in the configuration file are created as a mapping from the name to the actual implementation.

 - `local` is reserved for application-specific customizations.
 It's all up to you.

+- `prefixAlgorithm` can be used to provide an alternative algorithm (function) for deciding prefixes for migration names.
+  It should be noted that when there are no dependencies defined, alphabetical order is used for the migration order, so it might not be a bad idea to have the prefix be based on the current moment of time.

 #### Storage